D. Profiles of your preferences

 We can use your personal information in this way because we are required to do so by law.

-When you give us your permission to do so, we will also email you with additional content to enhance your experience of our services or to keep you up-to-date with other Stewardship activities, products and services that we think may be of interest to you.
-You can change this consent and opt-out of these communications at any time by following the ‘unsubscribe’ link provided at the bottom of all emails.
+When you give us your permission to do so, we will also email you with additional content to enhance your experience of our services or to keep you up to date with other Stewardship activities, products and services that we think may be of interest to you (we call this marketing).
+You may receive marketing communications from us if you have requested information from us or use our services and you have not opted our of receiving that marketing.
+You can change this consent and opt out of these communications at any time by following the ‘unsubscribe’ link provided at the bottom of all marketing emails, or by contacting [email protected]

 In order to make better, more informed improvements to the service we provide to you and to improve the relevancy of our communications with you, we may occasionally cross-check the personal information you provide against public sources of information (for example, the Charity Commission Register of Charities).